ProDataMan/MyTechFuel/Intersection of Technology and Business Administration.md

-# Course Outline: Intersection of Technology and Business Administration
+# Intersection of Technology and Business Administration

 **Course Information:**